syncfusion-content/xamarin-docs/Xamarin/Maps/Tooltip.md

 ---
 layout: post
 title: Tooltip feature of Syncfusion Maps in Xamarin.Forms
-description: This section describes the tooltip feature of maps.
+description: Learn here all about Tooltip feature in Syncfusion Xamarin.Forms Maps(SfMaps) control with custom support and more.
 platform: xamarin
 control: SfMaps
 documentation: ug